Free Case Evaluation

 nyc severance agreement lawyer

 If you are beginning to sense that your job may be in jeopardy, whether due to company restructuring, leadership changes, or subtle reductions in your responsibilities, be prepared to take action before a termination becomes official.
-At Levine & Blit, our severance agreement New York attorneys have developed a distinctive and highly effective method for helping employees obtain severance packages, even in situations where none were originally offered.
+At Levine & Blit, our New York severance agreement attorneys have developed a distinctive and highly effective method for helping employees obtain severance packages, even in situations where none were originally offered.

 This approach is unique to our firm, and for good reason.
 We don’t publicize the details.
 It’s a proprietary, results-driven strategy personalized to your specific circumstances, particularly if you’re still on the payroll but noticing signs that your position may be at risk.